atlantapatt/Phase-1-Project/README.md

 # Grocery List and Meal Idea Generator
 Grocery List is a single page application that allows you to add and cross off items for a grocery list.
-You can also use the Meal Idea Generator to randomly give you a recipie idea or search up a recipie.
+You can also use the Meal Idea Generator to randomly give you a recipie idea or search up a recipie by utilizing the [The Meal Database](https://www.themealdb.com/).

 # How to Use Grocery List